 Student Services.
 The Student Services Office in the College of Nursing provides academic advising, general advising, and referral to university resources.
 The staff of the Student Services Office is available to help students with a variety of concerns related to academic or personal issues.
-Advising appointments are available at four locations: the East campus, the West campus, the Community Services Building in Tempe, and NUR 108 on Tempe campus.
+Advising appointments are available at various locations: the Downtown Phoenix campus, the Mayo campus, the Polytechnic campus, and West campus.
 Prospective students wanting more information on College of Nursing programs or wanting to schedule an advising appointment should contact the College of Nursing Student Services Office at 480/965-2987.